SafeExamBrowser/seb-testing/win/2.1.3/README.md

 Resolved issues from previous build:
 - If updating from SEB 2.1.2, the SEB installer failed to update some files belonging to SEB Service, causing the SEB Windows Service not to start.

-Known issues in this build:
-- Current versions of Internet Explorer, Edge and Windows 10 complain about an invalid signature of the SEB installer when downloading or starting it.
+- Current versions of Internet Explorer, Edge and Windows 10 complained about an invalid signature of the SEB installer when downloading or starting it.
 Reason: Windows doesn't accept executables signed with code signing certificates using a SHA-1 signature since a security update from January 12, 2016 (if the executable was signed using SHA-1 after this date).
-Build 2 is actually signed with a new code signing certificate with a SHA-256 signature, but the root CA used by the certificate provider is still using a SHA-1 signature.
-It looks like Windows/IE/Edge expect the whole certificate chain to be signed with SHA-2.
-So we are again waiting for a new, correctly working signing certificate.
+Build 2 is now signed with a new code signing certificate with a SHA-256 signature.